 WHAT OPTIONS DO I HAVE FOR IMPROVING MY SMILE?

-There are a few ways you can improve your smile nowadays, such as teeth whitening, bleaching, crowns, braces and porcelain veneers.
+There are a few ways you can improve your smile nowadays, such as teeth whitening, bleaching, dental crowns, braces and porcelain veneers.
 Before you decide to change the look of your smile, you should pay us a visit so that we can properly diagnose and evaluate your considerations and desires so that you can have the smile you have been dreaming of.

 THE SPACES BETWEEN MY FRONT TEETH LOOK UNAESTHETIC.
 WHAT CAN YOU DO ABOUT THAT?